idlab-discover/obelisk/deployment/README.md

   zookeeper: true
   # bookkeeper, necessary for Pulsar to function
   bookkeeper: true
   # broker, necessary for Pulsar to function
   broker: true

   # OPTIONAL used in Obelisk production
+  # pulsar detector, monitor distribution latency from message sending to message consumption
+  pulsar_detector: true
   # bookkeeper - autorecovery, recommended for production environments!
   autorecovery: true
   # toolset, recommended for management of Pulsar.
   #### Installation instructions rely on this toolset
   toolset: true
   # pulsar manager, a dashboard
   pulsar_manager: true